jm20122012/ESP32-Sprinkler-Controller/README.md

-# RPi-Sprinkler-Controller
+# ESP32-Sprinkler-Controller
-A Raspberry Pi powered sprinkler system controller with GUI
+A ESP32 powered sprinkler system controller with GUI